blowfishpro/SimpleAdjustableFairings-KWRocketry/README.md

 This mod requires the Simple Adjustable Fairings plugin to work.
 It does not require KW Rocketry to be installed.
 It is designed to work with specific versions of both Kerbal Space Program and the Simple Adjustable Fairings Plugin:

-* KSP Version 1.5
+* KSP Version 1.8.x
-* Simple Adjustable Fairings Version v1.3.0
+* Simple Adjustable Fairings Version v1.6.0

 ## Changelog

+### v1.2.0

+* 0.625m and 1.875m fairings
+* Add bulkhead profiles and tags
+* Bump .version file for KSP 1.8.x

 ### v1.1.0